-Alisa lives in Wellington, New Zealand with her partner and two teenage boys.
+Alisa lives in Wellington, New Zealand with her partner and children.
 She has been a supporter of MEND for many years with an automatic payment every week.
-Now this money pays for new buffaloes as part of MEND's sustainable investment scheme.

 Ganga Rayamajhi, Manager Hope Centre Nepal